X104n/robot-maintenance/README.md

 Note that jobs may often require more than one robot to be able to execute.

 ### General Task
 For each of the following tasks you are to implement classes with a set of their own methods.
-All methods you utilize to manouver the robots, i.e. the methods in ``IStrategy``, ``AbstractStrategy`` (if you use it) and all classes implemented in task 1, 2 and 3, you must give a runtime analysis (using *Big-O*.
+All methods you utilize to manouver the robots, i.e. the methods in ``IStrategy``, ``AbstractStrategy`` (if you use it) and all classes implemented in task 1, 2 and 3, you must give a runtime analysis (using *Big-O*).

 ### Task 1
 **Implement RandomStrategy**

 In the first task you are to implement a random strategy which selects ``k`` random robots out of the available robots to execute the incomming cleaning jobs.
 The robot you choose must not be busy with another job.

 Before any jobs exist the method ``registerRobots(List<Robot> robots)`` is called.
-The list given in this method are the robots you have the execute all incoming jobs.
+The list given in this method are the robots you can use to execute the incoming jobs.
 This list must be saved for later use.

 You need to make sure that all jobs are executed.
 If there are not enough available robots for a job you must either take robots away from another job or wait to execute the job until enough robots are available.